 - educating and informing guests about polar bears and their environment

 Will our efforts make a difference?
-We think they will, which is why we’ve been practicing the above ever since we began hosting guests in the Arctic.
+We think they will, which is why we’ve been practicing the above ever since we began officially hosting guests at the Churchill Wild polar bear lodges 25 years ago.
 It’s part of our lifestyle and our guests also appreciate our efforts.